- Philips TVs offer good value for money, with features like 4K resolution and built-in Android TV.

 Yes, Philips has been making great televisions for years, and they still do today.
 While you may not see the brand as often as you once would, they continue to churn out quality televisions at a great price.

-For the low price of Philips televisions, you may expect them to only be 1080p, or even 720p.
+For the low price of Philips televisions, you may expect them only to be Full HD, or even HD.
 However, you would be wrong.

 Both of their main models of television are a full 4K, providing crisp images for your movies or sporting events.

-While the features and overall quality may not match a televisions 10 times the price, what you get for your dollar with a Philips TV is quite impressive.
+While the features and overall quality may not match a televisions ten times the price, what you get for your dollar with a Philips TV is quite impressive.

 If you have a low budget but still are looking for a quality television, this could be a great brand to research.